cast-org/figuration/site/4.2/components/input-group.md

 ## Wrapping

 Input groups wrap by default in order to accommodate the use of custom form field validation within them.
-Since this is done with `flex-wrap: wrap;`, you can easily disable this behaviour by using our `.flex-nowrap` utility.
+Since this is done with `flex-wrap: wrap;`, you can easily disable this behavior by using our `.flex-nowrap` utility.

 {% capture example %}
 <div class="input-group flex-nowrap">